johnsonchmatc/madisoncollege_php_webdevelopment/Units/week14/week14.md

 Now we'll have a folder named ```vendor``` which contains all of the Guzzle code!

-Next we'll create a file called ```index.php``` and we can add the contents of this [gist]() so we'll have some nice bootstrap theme and a form to take in a postal code all wired up for us!
+Next we'll create a file called ```index.php``` and we can add the contents of this [gist](https://gist.github.com/johnsonch/14f737293042d1137f82) so we'll have some nice bootstrap theme and a form to take in a postal code all wired up for us!

 Let's start the fun now!

-We'll start by adding a php code block at the top the file and add some code to load Guzzle.
+We'll start by creating another file called ```weather.php``` and adding a php code block at the top the file and add some code to load Guzzle.

 ```php